amingilani/wv-payreporter/README.md

 ## Building, testing and deploying

-Everything about getting the app up and running
+Everything about getting the app up and running.
+Please note that this app explicitly requires PostgreSQL, and has been tested on 10.4+

 ### Testing